-The NPPF proposes to review all existing planning policies and to restructure the planning process2.
+The NPPF reviews all existing planning policies and to restructure the planning process2.
 The aim of this new framework is to make planning more streamlined and transparent.
 The NPPF also aims to give local councils more control over local planning with more emphasis being placed on sustainable local growth.